mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/azure/advanced/bootstrap/index.md

 ## Bootstrap Cluster Lifecycle Services

 1. If an HTTP proxy is required for the bootstrap cluster, set the local `http_proxy`, `https_proxy`, and `no_proxy` environment variables.
-They are copied into the bootstrap cluster.
+Konvoy copies them into the bootstrap cluster.

 1. Create a bootstrap cluster:

     ```sh
     dkp create bootstrap --kubeconfig $HOME/.kube/config
     ```

+    The output appears similar to:

     ```sh
     INFO[2021-11-23T15:54:07-08:00] Creating bootstrap cluster                    src="bootstrap/bootstrap.go:148"